n3m6/poc-orderbook/README.md

 ## Overview

 This proof-of-concept demonstrates a high-performance orderbook implementation on Solana using a **sparse directory structure** with **price-level bucketing** - an architecture specifically designed to overcome Solana's account size limitations while maintaining real-time performance for financial applications.

-The system achieves:
-- **O(log d)** order placement/cancellation (d = directory size)
-- **O(1)** best bid/ask access
-- **O(log d + k)** range queries (k = results)
-- Efficient sharding across Solana's 10MiB account limit
-- Predictable compute unit consumption
+For a simpler explanation of the data structure, read the [Architecture Overview](docs/data-structure.md).

 ## Core Architecture